pluralsight/guides/in-review/python/be-careful-what-you-import/article.md

 > taste.

 So, using the `PyQt4.Qt` module is actually redundant and only for convenience.
-The noticeable downside, besides redundancy, is it can actually import a lot of *large* modules that aren't typically needed such as [QtDesigner](http://pyqt.sourceforge.net/Docs/PyQt4/qtdesigner.html), [QtWebKit](http://pyqt.sourceforge.net/Docs/PyQt4/qtwebkit.html), and [QtHelp](http://pyqt.sourceforge.net/Docs/PyQt4/qtnetwork.html).
+As a result, we actually import a lot of large modules that aren't typically needed such as [QtDesigner](http://pyqt.sourceforge.net/Docs/PyQt4/qtdesigner.html), [QtWebKit](http://pyqt.sourceforge.net/Docs/PyQt4/qtwebkit.html), and [QtHelp](http://pyqt.sourceforge.net/Docs/PyQt4/qtnetwork.html).